 - Small film canister fishing kit (fishing lines, hooks, dry flies, a few lead weights)

 - Money (a couple of nickels, dimes, quarters and $20 bills)

 Watch this video from Survival Lilly and find out how to turn your car into a bug out vehicle, too:

 Now you know how to make a car survival kit in a coffee can.
 So wherever you find yourself, and whatever situation you get into, you will have them ready when you need them.
 Remember, “it is better to have it and not need it than to need it and not have it.”

 Do you have a coffee can survival kit?
 Tell us what’s inside your kit in the comments section below!

 - How To Build DIY Survival Shelters To Survive Through The Night

 - Escape A Sinking Car: What To Do When You’re Submerged

 **Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer here**

-Editor’s Note – This post was originally published in September 2014, and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on April 9, 2018, and has been updated for quality and relevancy.